GlobalSolutions365/XrmProjectTemplateCQS/readme.md

 (Simplified a little compared to the actual implementation, but not much :wink:)

 1. It calls the virtual ```Validate``` method, with the command as argument.
 Because the method is virtual it's not required to be implemented in classes extending ```CommandHandler<TCommand, TResultEvent>```.
 If you want to implement your own validation it should be here.
 Either return false if you want it to silently fail (stop the flow) or throw an exception if you want it to be loud :bomb:.
-2. It calls the abstract ```Execute``` method, which takes in the command and returns an event.
+1. It calls the abstract ```Execute``` method, which takes in the command and returns an event.
 This method is abstract, so it's required to be implemented (else the whole command handler wouldn't make much sense).
-3. If the event is not-null and not an ```VoidEvent``` it will ask the event bus to notify all listeners about it (0 or more).
+1. If the event is not-null and not an ```VoidEvent``` it will ask the event bus to notify all listeners about it (0 or more).
 Conversely if you return null or a ```VoidEvent``` the flow will stop at this command handler.

+### Events and event handlers

 To finish up, we need to create the two events and event handlers.
 How this works is almost the same as for commands and command handlers.